confluentinc/cp-demo/docs/index.rst

 #.
 Use Google Chrome to view the |c3| GUI at http://localhost:9021.
 Log in as ``superUser`` and password ``superUser``, which has super user access to the cluster.

-5. To see the tail end of the entire pipeline, view the Kibana dashboard at http://localhost:5601/app/kibana#/dashboard/Wikipedia
+5. To see the end of the entire pipeline, view the Kibana dashboard at http://localhost:5601/app/kibana#/dashboard/Wikipedia

 ===============